MDS Files

 File > Save to Browser (Cmd+S / Ctrl+S) saves the project to the browser's storage (OPFS).
 Saved projects appear in the launcher's Quick Access section and can be reopened with a click.

 Because this uses browser storage, saved projects are only accessible from the same browser and profile.
 They do not appear in other browsers or on other devices.
 Clearing browser data will delete saved projects.
-Depending on browser settings and available storage capacity, the browser may evict this data automatically.
+When saving, MIDAS requests persistent storage from the browser.
+If the request is granted, the data is excluded from automatic eviction under storage pressure.
+Whether to grant the request is up to the browser, so depending on browser settings and available storage capacity, the browser may still evict this data automatically.
 Export important projects as files for safekeeping.

 Export as File